surifirstpin/biplus_documentation/docs/SQL Runner.md

 ## Sorting Query Result

 In your query result you can view the data in ascending or descending order by applying sorting.
-To enable sorting Click on column header, to reverse the sorting order click on column header for second time.
+To enable sorting click on column header, to reverse the sorting order click on column header for second time.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5f2f6b7d5ed9daf4222fd8da2636ecabbe2cabcd/images/sort_sql.png)